bids-standard/bids-specification/src/99-appendices/09-entities.md

 Format: `res-<label>`

-Definition: Resolution of regularly sampled N-D data.
+Definition: Resolution of regularly sampled N-dimensional data.
+MUST have a corresponding `Resolution` metadata field to provide interpretation.

+This entity is only applicable to derivative data.

 ## den